 A homebuyer’s report, sometimes referred to as a “home survey report”, is a type of property survey.
 It’s more detailed than a valuation for lending purposes and includes a report for the borrowers on the state of the property.
 It also outlines any future work the property may need, like rewiring, new pipes, or repairs to resolve any issues with dampness, etc.

-You can hire a survey to carry out a homebuyer’s report for you or you can pay for the lender’s surveyor to carry one out when they conduct the valuation for lending purposes.
+You can hire a surveyor to carry out a homebuyer’s report for you or you can pay an additional cost for the lender’s surveyor to carry one out when they conduct the valuation for lending purposes.
 It’s worth bearing in mind that organising a homebuyer’s report through your surveyor may sometimes be cheaper than arranging one independently.
 The lender won’t see your homebuyer’s report even if you have their surveyor carry one out, as the ongoing maintenance of the property will be your responsibility.

 We usually recommend organising a homebuyer’s report if your house is older than 10 years.

 Full Structural Survey